HEP-PBSP/colibri/colibri/doc/sphinx/source/get-started/installation.rst

 If you don't want to clone the repository and don't need to work in development mode you can follow the installation instructions below.

 .. note::
-   Most of the ``colibri`` dependencies are available in the `PyPi repository <https://pypi.org/>`_, however non-python codes such as LHAPDF and pandoc won't be installed automatically and neeed to be manually installed in the environment.
+   Most of the ``colibri`` dependencies are available in the `PyPi repository <https://pypi.org/>`_, however non-python codes such as LHAPDF and pandoc won't be installed automatically and need to be manually installed in the environment.
 Because of this we recommend to use a conda environment.

 Create a conda environment from your base environment, for instance